Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 DeepHit is a deep neural network that learns the distribution of survival times directly.
 This means that this model does not do any assumptions about an underlying stochastic process, so both the parameters of the model as well as the form of the stochastic process depends on the covariates of the specific dataset used for survival analysis.
 [18]

 The model basically contains two parts, a shared sub-network and a family of cause-specific sub-networks.
-Due to this architecture a great advantage of DeepHit is that it easily can be used for survival datasets with one *single risk* but also with multiple *competing risk*s.
+Due to this architecture a great advantage of DeepHit is that it easily can be used for survival datasets with one *single risk* but also with multiple *competing risks*.
 The dataset used so far describes one single risk, the risk of default.
 Customers that did not experience the event of interest are censored.
 The reasons for censorship can either be that the event of interest was not experienced or another event happened that also led to the end of observation, but is not the event of interest for survival analysis.
 <br>
 The original dataset has information about a second risk, the early repayment, also called *payoff*.
 For prior use the dataset was preprocessed in a way that customers with an early repayment were also labelled *censored*, because the only event of interest was the event of default.
 If the second risk also becomes the focus of attention in terms of survival analysis a second label for payoff (payoff = 2) can be introduced in the event column of the dataset.
 Therefore a competing risk is an event whose occurrence precludes the occurrence of the primary event of interest.
 [19]